isomerpages/mlaw-corp/news/speeches/_posts/2022-11-21-post-Speech by Minister for Home Affairs and Law K Shanmugam at the Judicial Executive Programme 2022.md

     d.
 Likewise, healthcare.
 Japan has a slightly better outcome than us.
 But in terms of spending, no one spends as little as we do.
 We get bang for the buck.
 Again, I think Singaporeans will understand.
 The Government is not known for spending a lot of money.
 But the real question is the results.
 And it is public money, it is not an individual’s money.

     e.
 In terms of law and order: The crime rate here is very low.
 95% of our people feel safe walking home alone at night, compared to the global average of 71%.
 We have ranked first in the Gallup’s Law and Order Index since 2015.
-We also perform well on various Rule of Law indices. (<i>See slide 9 in Annex</i>)
+We also perform well on various Rule of Law indices (<i>See slide 9 in Annex</i>).

 **III.
 Importance of the Rule of Law to Singapore and our Adaptations of the Rule of Law**